paritytech/capi/Readme.md

 - [ ] ...
 TODO, the remainder of this TODO section (we primarily use [this repo's issues](https://github.com/paritytech/capi/issues))

 ### Setup

+> Note: we have yet to publish a beta of Capi.
+Expect the first publish to occur in the next few days (written on June 10th, 2022).

 If you're using [Deno](https://deno.land/), import via the `denoland/x` specifier.